carexpilosa/component-test/README.md

 testing react component

 - a component
-- a small jest test to test the generated html (npm run test)
+- npm run test: a small jest test to test the generated html using snapshots
-- webpack can create build (npm run build)
+- npm run build: webpack creates build

 That's all :-)